cabinetoffice/national-leadership-centre-website/pages/the-network/index.md

 <div class="container container--sm dbl-vertical-padding">

-## The National Leadership Centre is connecting senior leaders from across every sector and region, in order to help improve public services.
+## The National Leadership Centre has created a network for the most senior leaders in public service.
+Its purpose is to connect people from across every sector and region, in order to help improve public services.
+The public service leaders in the network include:

 <div class="container container--xs">